syscover/shopping-cart/README.md

 ```

-To know if cart contain any item to shipping, you have method
+To know if cart contain any item transportable, you have method
 ```
-CartProvider::instance()->hasShipping();
+CartProvider::instance()->hasItemTransportable();
 ```